sinaFa/EncodeProject/README.md

 ```
 ### Security audit

 We don't describe everything here.
-But let see an example.
+But let see some examples.

-The first run gave
+Slither gave one high severity and two medium severity advices.
+We did not took time to solve low severity advices.

+1. a hight severity warning regarding arbitrary users
 ```
 slither contracts/TokenLoan.sol